Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   keys.
 * Data:
   MAC and application data.
-Application data are protected with AES-128 encryption, MAC related data are AES-128 encrypted with another key.
+Application data are protected with AES-128 encryption.
+MAC related data are AES-128 encrypted with another key.

 ## LoRaWAN FPort